 GLOBAL MARKETS-Dollar shakes off suspected Japan intervention; stocks brace for earnings

-LONDON, Oct 24 (Reuters) - The dollar weathered another suspected blast of Japanese intervention to rise against the yen on Monday, while European markets got a lift from hopes that U.S. interest rates could rise more slowly than previously thought.
+WASHINGTON/LONDON, Oct 24 (Reuters) - U.S. shares were mixed on Monday as European markets were lifted by hopes that U.S. interest rates could rise more slowly than previously thought and the dollar weathered another suspected Japanese intervention to rise against the yen.

-The dollar roared to 149.70 yen JPY=EBS in early trade before hastily retreating to 145.28 in a matter of minutes in what traders and analysts said appeared to be at the hands of the Bank of Japan.
-It was last down almost 1% at 149.24.
+The dollar advanced to 149.70 yen JPY=EBS in early trade before hastily retreating to 145.28 in a matter of minutes in what traders and analysts said appeared to be at the hands of the Bank of Japan.
+It was last at 149.030.

 Japan likely spent a record 5.4 trillion-5.5 trillion yen ($36.16 billion-$36.83 billion) in its yen-buying intervention last Friday, according to estimates by Tokyo money market brokerage firms.
 Japanese authorities did not confirm whether or not there had been intervention.